droglenc/NCGraphing/resources/Synchronous_Videos_GTM.md

 <img src="../img/GTM_Presenter1.PNG" alt="GTM Join Meeting 3" style="display: block; margin-left: auto; margin-right: auto; width: 75%;">

 * When in presenter mode, your screen will look like that below.
 A small GoToMeeting app will appear in the upper-right where you will have the same controls as usual.
 Note however that the screen icon is now green (as you are sharing your screen) and you probably want to have your microphone on (you are likely explaining something to me).
-You can declutter your screen some by "Hide Everyone" and minimize the small window showing what your screen looks like to others.
+You can declutter your screen some with "Hide Everyone" and minimize the small window showing what your screen looks like to others.
 When you are done showing your screen simply press the "Screen" button (it will change from being green).

 <img src="../img/GTM_Presenter2.PNG" alt="GTM Join Meeting 3" style="display: block; margin-left: auto; margin-right: auto; width: 95%;">